mohammadhosseinmoradi/polycomm-lab/README.md

-A monorepo showcasing communication techniques between browser tabs, windows, processes, and languages.
+A monorepo showcasing awesome projects, tools, and experiments.